 The input to the authentication step is the entire HTTP request, however, it typically just examines the headers and/or client certificate.

-Authentication modules include Client Certificates, Password, and Plain Tokens, and JWT Tokens (used for service accounts).
+Authentication modules include Client Certificates, Password, and Plain Tokens, Bootstrap Tokens, and JWT Tokens (used for service accounts).

 Multiple authentication modules can be specified, in which case each one is tried in sequence, until one of them succeeds.